 If a household member is in receipt of OW or ODSP benefits, their monthly Adjusted Net Income is reduced by the current net social assistance amount to determine the amount of non-benefit income.
-The net social assistance amount is the amount paid to the benefit unit after deductions (e.g. income deductions, overpayment deductions).
+The net social assistance amount is the amount paid to the benefit unit after deductions (e.g. income deductions, overpayment deductions), but including pay directs for rent and/or utilities.